 As women, we should be incorporating weight lifting into our fitness routines to help with not only our physical health, but also our hormonal health, longevity, mental well-being, and not to mention a huge sense of empowerment.

 Once we hit 30, we lose on average 5-8% of our muscle mass per decade.
-During our 40’s and 50’s, when we are approaching our perimenopausal years, our estrogen levels decline, leading to a more rapid reduction in muscle mass and strength, a condition known as sarcopenia.
+During our 40’s and 50’s, as we are approaching our perimenopausal years, our estrogen levels decline, leading to a more rapid reduction in muscle mass and strength, a condition known as sarcopenia.
 With this loss in muscle mass many women struggle through menopause with decreased bone density, increases in body fat and a slower metabolism.
 By introducing a structured weight baring routine

 into your week, you will be helping future you!